mjstrasser/premium-sms/README.md

 ### Notes

 * Message contents are passed through unchanged.
-Premium SMS systems can charge or route messages differently according to message contents.
+Premium SMS systems can also charge or route messages differently according to message contents.

 ## Components of this Premium SMS system